Kwanzaa is a Kiswahili word that means "first fruits."

 The Symbols of Kwanzaa

-Similar to the Jewish practices within Hanukkah, candles are used to represent concepts of the holiday and during the Kwanzaa ceremony, there are seven symbols displayed, representing the seven principles.
+Similar to the Jewish practices within Hanukkah, candles are used to represent concepts of the holiday and during the Kwanzaa ceremony, there are seven symbols displayed that represent the seven principles.

 The symbols of Kwanzaa include crops (mzao) which represents the historical roots of African-Americans in agriculture and also the reward for collective labor.
 The mat (mkeka) lays the foundation for self- actualization.